 Nearly 5,000 U.S. troops, including Marines, are in the country.
 Lt.
 Gen. Stephen Townsend, the top commander of the effort in Iraq and Syria, said Monday that Western coalition efforts include “air support, artillery, intelligence, advisors and forward air controllers.”

-The city was unstable in 2010, Issa said, when sectarian tensions were heightened and U.S. troops left major cities ahead of the eventual withdrawal.
+A new start The city was unstable in 2010, Issa said, when sectarian tensions were heightened and U.S. troops left major cities ahead of the eventual withdrawal.
 It was especially difficult for Christians like Issa.

 “We couldn’t go to school or work, or get basic needs,” she said.
 “My sister couldn’t go to college.
 It was hard to stay there and be safe.
 There was no safe option.”